kubear05/Power-BI-Solution-Template/README.md

 # Power-BI-Solution-Template

+The Power BI Solution Template brings together opportunity, target and actual sales data to provide a complete sales management reporting solution.
+The following instructions will help you configure and deploy the Solution Template.

 ## Prerequisites

 * An Azure Virtual Machine with a minimum recommended size of A3 or an on premise server with equivalent or greater technical specifications.